-Why it took Ugly Dolls nearly 20 years to journey from specialty toy shops to the big screen
+Why it took UglyDolls nearly 20 years to journey from specialty toy shops to the big screen

 As word of Ugly Dolls spread, Horvath and Kim were approached by producers to bring the toys to the big screen.
 In addition, advertisers wanted to use the toys to promote products.
 But there was never any question in their minds: It was a no. “We were literally turning down millions of dollars,” Horvath says.

 So what changed?
-Horvath says that the onset of social media, and watching young kids (he has a 10-year-old daughter) become consumed with it and the aspirational ideals entrenched in so many Facebook and Instagram posts, made him realize that there might be an important message that his toys could convey–i.e. that there’s a beauty in being ‘ugly’ or different or non-conformist.
+Horvath says that the onset of social media, and watching young kids (he has a 10-year-old daughter) become consumed with it and the aspirational ideals entrenched in so many Facebook and Instagram posts, made him realize that there might be an important message that his toys could convey–i.e., that there’s a beauty in being “ugly” or different or non-conformist.

-“You can’t imagine what it’s like to be born into the ‘likes’ and ‘followers’ thing,” he says.
-“When we say ‘ugly,’ it’s not really about physical form.
+“You can’t imagine what it’s like to be born into the likes and followers thing,” he says.
+“When we say “ugly,” it’s not really about physical form.
 The Ugly Doll brand was more about the inside–the little, funny twists and turns that make you who you are.
 That needs to come out.
 That’s the part that makes life the best.
 We need you to be awkward and quirky and goofy.
 Those are the things you should not hide or alter.
 You should not conform.”

 The sense that Ugly Dolls might have a greater mission that went beyond amusement coincided with STX’s interest in making a film based on the toy line.
 Horvath says he felt an alignment with the company, which is relatively new and whose own mission goes against the grain of the major studios, which are almost exclusively dedicated to producing giant tentpole movies based on comic books and super heroes.